England Pictures | Canterbury

-The fine old medieval buildings are a delight in Canterbury but they are sadly intermittent, separated by anonymous post-war, red-brick structures due to the Luftwaffe's (the German air force) habit of unloading their bomb bays before reaching London when under assault by 'Battle of Britain's' finest fighters during WWII.
+The fine old medieval buildings in the city are a delight but they are sadly intermittent, separated by anonymous post-war, red-brick structures due to the Luftwaffe's (the German air force) habit of unloading their bomb bays before reaching London when under assault by 'Battle of Britain's' finest fighters during WWII.

 Unfortunately Canterbury was the last decent-sized city before London so it received a lot more 2,000lb bombs than it deserved.

 England Pictures and Guides: Dorset | Bath | Bournemouth | London